How to Choose the Right Senior Living Facility: A Checklist - WTOP News

 Moving aging parents or other loved ones into a senior living facility is a major event in anyone’s life.
 Sifting through all the options and even knowing where to begin can be overwhelming.
-Here, we’ll unpack everything you need to know to search for — and find — the senior care facilities for your loved one’s needs.
+Here, we’ll unpack everything you need to know to search for — and find — the best type of senior living facility for your loved one’s needs.

-Finding the Best Senior Care Facility for You Takes Time: Start Early
+Finding the Best Senior Living Facility for You Takes Time: Start Early

 It also helps to have a plan.
 Here are 13 steps you can take now to find the right place for a loved one, if and when the time comes.